Fully public · Version 1.1 · Last updated April 2026

 Evidence-based

-Every sub-score links to source data: CQC inspection reports, Trustpilot, verified pricing pages, or MHRA records.
+Every sub-score links to source data: regulator inspection reports, verified pricing pages, or MHRA records.

-• CQC status is re-checked weekly via automated monitoring
+• Regulator status is re-checked regularly via public registers

 The Scoring Formula

-Each factor is scored 1–10.
-The weighted total produces a score between 1.00 and 10.00, displayed to 2 decimal places.
+Each factor is scored 0–10.
+The weighted total produces a score between 0 and 10, displayed to one decimal place.

 FactorWeightHow we score itSource